 - Campus Tour: See a residence hall, our main dining hall and studio spaces on this student-led tour.
 This walking tour lasts about one hour and will at times be outdoors; we encourage you to dress appropriately.

 - Information Session: Learn more about the University of the Arts, our admissions and financial aid processes, and have all your questions answered during this group information session hosted by Admissions Counselor.
 Approximately 30 minutes.

 To Register for a Tour

 Advanced registration is required for information sessions and campus tours.

-Register Online: Please click on the "Schedule a Campus Tour" link below to make your reservation.
-In the "Event/Interview Name" field, type in "tour" and click search to bring up the current tour schedule.
-You will receive an email confirmation for your tour which includes information about location, parking and directions.
+Register Online: Please select the appropriate link below to schedule your UArts visit.
+You will receive an email confirmation which includes information about location, parking and directions.

 Due to the specialized nature of our programs, as well as our urban campus setting, the Office of Admissions can only accommodate a maximum of 10 guests per tour.
-Groups larger than 10 guests, including high school groups and afterschool programs, are welcome to visit during Open House.
+Groups larger than 10 guests, including high school groups and afterschool programs, are welcome to visit during Open House, or arrange a special tour by emailing firstname.lastname@example.org.
 Tours are for high school students (9-12 grade) and current college students only.
 We cannot accommodate elementary or middle school students.